BrandonMFong/archiver/readme.md

 # archiver

-Simply moves all items in a directory into an `archive` folder
+Simply moves all items in a directory into an `archive` folder.
+Keeps copies, does not delete any files.

 ## How to use
 Include the path to the `bin` folder in your path